Nicolas-Vana/Personal-Portifolio/Coursework/README.md

-On this Folder some of the coursework that I have done is displayed.
+Some of the coursework that I have done is displayed on this folder.